16 Royalty Party Themes

 Have each child design their own “suit of armor” out of old clothes.
 Using t-shirts, sweatpants, and sweatshirts, help the kids paint scales and metal plates onto their “armor” so they can look their best for the duration of the party.

 If you have access to items like extra towels, you can also help them create capes to complete the look.
-Alternatively, you can use cut paper plates and string to create helmets.
+Alternatively, you can use paper plates and string to create helmets.

 The Map of the Kingdom